Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Key criteria and main categories of robotic FM methods

 \item \textbf{Learning paradigm}: In order to develop a robust robotic FM solution, different/diverse learning techniques, principles, and approaches can be adopted.
-The most commonly met learning paradigms in the literature, which are typically combined in a comprehensive learning methodology, are the following: \begin{itemize} \item \textbf{Pre-training}: This relies on initially training a FM using vast (internet-scale), broad, and often unlabeled datasets, aiming at modeling rich, general-purpose representations and comprehensive world knowledge \citep{rt2, palme, team2025gemini}. \item \textbf{Self-Supervised Learning (SSL)}: This enables ML models to generate their own supervisory signals directly from raw, unlabeled data, thereby circumventing the need for costly external human-provided labels \citep{gao2025adaworld,nazeri2024vertiencoder}. \item \textbf{Fine-tuning}: This allows generalist FMs to efficiently adapt to specific tasks, environments, and robotic platforms, while demonstrating significant efficiency and cost-effectiveness \citep{team2024octo, yadav2026robustfinetuning}. \item \textbf{Domain Adaptation (DA)}: This aims at adjusting a FM, originally trained on a source domain, to maintain its accuracy and performance when applied to a new target domain \citep{li2026metavla,zheng2026xvla}. \item \textbf{Imitation Learning (IL)}: Also known as Learning from Demonstration (LfD) or Robot programming by Demonstration (PbD), it relies on the consideration of an autonomous agent learning to execute tasks or acquiring new skills, by observing/emulating demonstrations provided by an expert \citep{wan2024lotus, fu2025icrt, cai2023groot}. \item \textbf{Reinforcement Learning (RL)}: This is grounded on the use of an agent learning to make sequential decisions and to adjust its behavior through trial-and-error interactions with its surrounding environment, taking into account feedback received in the form of rewards or penalties for its actions \citep{ma2023eureka,tziafas2024lifelong,wang2024rl}.
+The most commonly met learning paradigms in the literature, which are typically combined in a comprehensive learning methodology, are the following: \begin{itemize} \item \textbf{Supervised Learning (SL)}: This relies on training a FM on large-scale, labeled datasets of input-output pairs (e.g., observations/instructions mapped to target outputs or actions), so that the model directly learns the desired input-to-output mapping from explicit, human-provided supervisory signals \citep{rt2, palme, team2025gemini}. \item \textbf{Self-Supervised Learning (SSL)}: This enables ML models to generate their own supervisory signals directly from raw, unlabeled data, thereby circumventing the need for costly external human-provided labels \citep{gao2025adaworld,nazeri2024vertiencoder}. \item \textbf{Fine-tuning}: This allows generalist FMs to efficiently adapt to specific tasks, environments, and robotic platforms, while demonstrating significant efficiency and cost-effectiveness \citep{team2024octo, yadav2026robustfinetuning}. \item \textbf{Domain Adaptation (DA)}: This aims at adjusting a FM, originally trained on a source domain, to maintain its accuracy and performance when applied to a new target domain \citep{li2026metavla,zheng2026xvla}. \item \textbf{Imitation Learning (IL)}: Also known as Learning from Demonstration (LfD) or Robot programming by Demonstration (PbD), it relies on the consideration of an autonomous agent learning to execute tasks or acquiring new skills, by observing/emulating demonstrations provided by an expert \citep{wan2024lotus, fu2025icrt, cai2023groot}. \item \textbf{Reinforcement Learning (RL)}: This is grounded on the use of an agent learning to make sequential decisions and to adjust its behavior through trial-and-error interactions with its surrounding environment, taking into account feedback received in the form of rewards or penalties for its actions \citep{ma2023eureka,tziafas2024lifelong,wang2024rl}.

 \item \textbf{In-context/prompt learning}: This paradigm enables inference-time adaptation of FMs, by guiding model behavior through demonstrations, examples, or task-specific instructions.
 As such, it supports flexible task adaptation and behavior specification, allowing pre-trained models to generalize to new scenarios through contextual conditioning alone \citep{huang2023instruct2act,grigorev2025verifyllm,yin2024context}. \item \textbf{World Model (WM) learning}: WMs enable the grounding of FM knowledge into physically, real-world, plausible predictions, by modeling environmental dynamics and predicting the consequences of robot actions \citep{gao2025adaworld,zhou2025dino}. \item \textbf{Generative Learning (GL)}: This facilitates towards reducing the reliance on extensive real-world datasets during training, by artificially synthesizing diverse and high-quality robot experiences \citep{zhao2026sim2realvla,heppert2026real2gen}. \end{itemize}